sleepymustache/basic/README.md

 Sometimes using a database is overkill.
 A simple solution is to use the *FSDB*.
-It is very simple and does not allow complex queries, however it is fast, easy to use and requires no setup, except checking that proper permissions are set.
+It is very simple and does not allow complex queries, however it is fast, easy to use, and requires no setup, except checking that proper permissions are set.

 	$fruit = new stdClass();